What is the problem? Children are not safe online

 Collection through online platform of statistics about the awareness raising, helpline and hotline activities and the results of the Safer Internet Centres across Europe:

-Monitor the implementation of "notice and take down" of child abuse images: Hotlines have been supported to facilitate reporting of online child pornography, actions have been taken to improve N&TD and get better statistics on timelines and on where such content is hosted.
-The time span needed between reporting child sexual abuse content on the internet and taking it down has been further reduced.
+Monitor the implementation of "notice and take down" of child abuse images: Hotlines have been supported to facilitate reporting of online child pornography, actions have been taken to improve N&TD and get better statistics on timelines and on where such content is hosted

 Strengthen cooperation of Child Sexual Abuse investigators between Member States: contribution to the Global Alliance against Child Sexual Abuse online

-Encourage sharing investigation tools (software tools etc.) between Member States: launch of a new project to enhance law enforcement agencies' identification and analysis of child pornography
+Encourage sharing investigation tools (software tools etc.) between Member States: selection of a new project to enhance law enforcement agencies' identification and analysis of child pornography

 - Signature of Joint EU/US Declaration, committing to make the Internet a safer and better place for children by European Commission Vice President for the Digital Agenda Neelie Kroes and the U.S. Secretary of Homeland Security Janet Napolitano